POD666/fake-cloudflare-zaraz-consent/README.md

 npm run demo:build && npm run demo
 ```

-This will start a local server at `http://localhost:3000` with a comprehensive demo showing:
+The local demo will start a server at `http://localhost:3000` with a comprehensive demo showing:

 - ✅ **Real-time consent status** display
 - 🎛️ **Interactive controls** for testing all API methods